thumblemonks/riot/hacking.md

 #### Contextual Options {#context-options}

 While re-doing Riot Rails for about the 12th time I stumbled onto the idea of Context Middleware.
-That was great, but while working through some middleware I realized I wanted to be able to configure that middleware from a any context I was working in.
+That was great, but while working through some middleware I realized I wanted to be able to configure that middleware from within a running context.
 Specifically, I wanted to be able to be make a context transactional (similar to how you can with the Test::Unit implementation) by "flipping a switch".
 By being transactional, any database changes would be rolled back when the context was finished.

 A theoretical example of usage: